31 Refreshing Gin Cocktails for an Elegant 2024

 1. French 75

-These classic gin cocktails gets their name from a World War I French machine gun known for rapid-fire.
-The drink consists of gin, fresh lemon juice, simple syrup and Brut Champagne.
+These classic gin cocktails get their name from a World War I French machine gun known for rapid-fire.
+The drink consists of gin, fresh lemon juice, simple syrup and Brut Champagne, so they make the best New Year's Eve cocktails.
 The name comes from the “kick” of gin in this bubbly and bright sipper.
 It’s beautiful in a champagne glass with a twist of lemon, but can be made with cognac or other spirits as well.

 2. Negroni